At least 11 dead as van carrying migrants crashes in Texas

-ENCINO, Texas (AP) — An overloaded van carrying about 25 migrants crashed Wednesday on a remote South Texas highway, killing at least 11 people, including the driver, and injuring more than a dozen others, authorities said.
+An overloaded van carrying about 25 migrants crashed Wednesday on a remote South Texas highway, killing at least 11 people, including the driver, and injuring more than a dozen others, authorities said.

 The crash happened shortly after 4 p.m.
 Wednesday on U.S. 281 in Encino, Texas, about 50 miles (80 kilometers) north of McAllen.
 Brooks County Sheriff Urbino Martinez says the van, designed to hold 15 passengers, was speeding and top-heavy when it tipped over when the driver lost control on a curve.
 The van was not being pursued, Martinez said.